2,673: Sick, Family Sick, Child-Rearing, and Family Medical Leave

 Part-time academic and administrative faculty members on "A" or "B" contracts are granted a pro rata amount of sick leave for each calendar month worked.

-Sick leave for faculty members who are less than 1.0 FTE (part-time) is converted from days to hours for accrual, tracking and usage.
+Sick leave for faculty members who are less than 1.0 FTE (part-time) or who work a variable schedule, is converted from days to hours for accrual, tracking and usage.
 This policy and procedure explains how to calculate and charge leave for part-time faculty.
-In addition, the procedure for determining full and half day increments for leave is demonstrated.
 Because many part-time faculty work varied schedules (different hours on different days) the length of the work day varies.
 This policy provides a standard method that must be used consistently across the institution.

 Faculty who are part-time must have an established work schedule.